drphamwit/wit-cc-report-template/README.md

 Make it short (<= 2 mins) and interesting.

-Here is an example of a demo video of a chat program developed by Ethan Arrowood and his team (the first 6 minutes). **YOU DO NOT NEED TO SHOW HOW YOUR CODE WORKS IN THE DEMO VIDEO!!!**
+Here is an example of a demo video of a chat program developed by Ethan Arrowood and his team (the first 6 minutes). **YOU DO NOT NEED TO SHOW HOW YOUR CODE WORKS IN THE DEMO VIDEO!!!** https://www.youtube.com/watch?v=aQhh0UVLb_M

-https://www.youtube.com/watch?v=aQhh0UVLb_M

 ## Team members (10 pts)

 * Roger Federer, Team Lead
-* Burger King, Frontend Engineer
+* Tiger Woods, Bug Fixer